prkshverma09/languageTeacher/PRD.md

     * Visual feedback to indicate when the agent is listening, processing, or speaking.
     * A text transcript of the conversation for user reference.
     * A simple display of the current lesson and user progress (e.g., "Lesson 1: Greetings").
+    * Language selection dropdown or settings (to choose conversation language and target learning language).
+    * A "Reset Progress" button to allow users to restart all lessons from the beginning.
 * **State Management:** Use React's Context API or a library like Zustand for managing application state (e.g., conversation history, loading status).
 * **ElevenLabs Integration:** The frontend will capture microphone input and send it to the backend.
 It will receive audio streams from the backend to play back the agent's responses.